Retail – Sales Metrics

 Sales are the quintessence of all retail businesses.
 The business cannot exist without selling its products and services.
 Therefore, this is a metric that must be measured and improved.

-- Improve sales numbers per employee – The sales per employee metric will help you measure employee performance, investment, and revenue generated per employee.
+- Improve sales numbers per employee – The sales per employee metric will help you measure performance, investment, and revenue generated per employee.
 This measurement will assist with decision making with respect to compensation, promotions, hiring, and training needs.

 - Improve conversion rate metrics – The customer conversion rate measures the number of visitors that pass through the door of a store, or visits to an eCommerce retailer’s site versus the number of sales transactions.
 Site visitors, both traditional and online, cost money.
 Therefore, this is an important metric to monitor.